Chapter 9. Connection Points

 you’ve been wondering why your event-handler functions have to use

-calling convention; the declaration of this
+the __stdcall calling convention; the declaration of this

 pointer specifies it.